 Why not try...?
 Try not to overdo any one type of food and vary the protein part of your meal.
-Instead of beef, lamb or pork-based meals, why give chicken, pizza, beans or lentils a go.
+Instead of beef, lamb or pork-based meals, why not give chicken, beans or lentils a go?

 What's the myth?
 Snacking is bad for you

-The reality: There’s nothing wrong with snacking provided that you don’t rely on chocolate, crisps, cakes and biscuits to keep you going in between meals.
+The reality: There’s nothing wrong with snacking in between meals - provided that you don’t rely on chocolate, crisps, cakes and biscuits to keep you going.